Adam-it/TilesLinksForSPOnline/Webpart/README.md

 ![](images/TeamsPersonalApp2.png)

 ## predefined links (optional setting)

 1. step is to setup an admin site with predifined links list.
 In order to do that please fallow the README.md present in AdminSite folder
-2. is to populate adminSite property in GlobalSettings.ts with the url of the admin site created in previous step.
+2. populate adminSite property in GlobalSettings.ts with the url of the admin site created in previous step.
 3. deploy the updated version of the webpart

 ... thats all.
 After that user when adding new link be able to see (only if some links were added to the SP list) a predefined list with links the user may just add with a single click.